 The board of directors should establish guidelines in respect of the use of the auditor by the company's executive management for services other than the audit.
-The board should receive annual written confirmation from the auditor that the auditor continues to satisfy the requirements for independence.
-In addition, the auditor should provide the board with a summary of all services in addition to audit work that have been undertaken for the company.

 The board of directors must report the remuneration paid to the auditor at the annual general meeting, including details of the fee paid for audit work and any fees paid for other specific assignments.